Saltwater Intrusion

 Infrastructure

-The Saltwater Intrusion and Sea Level Rise (SWISLR) Research Coordinating Network works to prepare rural communities of both the Atlantic and Gulf Coasts of the United States for saltwater intrusion and sea level rise impacts.
+The Saltwater Intrusion and Sea Level Rise (SWISLR) Research Coordinating Network aims to prepare rural communities along the Atlantic and Gulf Coasts for the effects of saltwater intrusion and sea level rise.
 This network allows researchers across the United States to discuss similarities and differences in research findings in different communities.
 There is ongoing research and potential projects Down East affiliated with the larger SWISLR network.
-If you would like to stay informed about the network you can sign up for the newsletter on their website (www.swislr.org) or join the SWISLR RCN Facebook group.